Skip to main content

 Contact Seventh College Academic Advising for help with college and university requirements or any other academic matters.

-How do I create a personalized long-term plan?
+How do I create a personalized quarter by quarter plan?

 After successful completion of at least one quarter:

-• Use the Degree Planner to create a personalized academic plan.
+- Use the Academic Planning Worksheet to create a personalized quarter by quarter plan.

 Please note: transfer students are able to schedule a long term planning session during their first quarter in order to ensure timely degree completion within two years.